-If your activities take place in areas you consider sensitive (near home, workplaces, friends’ houses, or other sensitive locations, etc) or if you simply want an elevated level of privacy, use your privacy controls to limit your exposure.
+If your activities take place in areas, you consider sensitive (near home, workplaces, friends’ houses, or other sensitive locations, etc) or if you simply want an elevated level of privacy, use your privacy controls to limit your exposure.

 Profile Visibility: Your profile page displays information about you and your active life.
-Adjust your profile visibility to “followers” if you’d like for your profile details to be visible only to your followers.
+Adjust your profile visibility to “followers” if you’d like your profile details to be visible only to your followers.
 Read more here.

 For more information on all of our privacy controls, please visit our privacy center and take the time to ensure your selections in Strava represent your intended experience.